michael-sumner/go-make-things/content/articles/2021/2021-03-29-live-vs-static-nodelists-and-htmlcollections-in-vanilla-js.md

 ## Live collections

-The `Element.getElementByTagName()` method returns a _live_ HTMLCollection.
+The `Element.getElementsByTagName()` method returns a _live_ HTMLCollection.
 If the DOM changes after you use the method, the HTMLCollection is updated to reflect the current UI.

 ```js
 // Live NodeList